osquery/osquery/docs/wiki/deployment/configuration.md

 * Linux: **/etc/osquery/osquery.conf** and **/etc/osquery/osquery.conf.d/**
 * Mac OS X: **/var/osquery/osquery.conf** and **/var/osquery/osquery.conf.d/**

 You may override the **filesystem** plugin's path using `--config_path=/path/to/osquery.conf`.
-And you may use the ".d/" directory search path based on that custom location.
+You may also use the ".d/" directory search path based on that custom location.

 Here is an example config that includes options and the query schedule: